-2020-30 The decade we save our wildlife together Our 10-year strategy is simple but ambitious; we want to help reverse nature's decline and bring back an abundance of wildlife in our region.
+2020-30 The decade we save our wildlife together

+Our 10-year strategy is simple but ambitious; we want to help reverse nature's decline and bring back an abundance of wildlife in our region.
 We remain committed to our charitable purpose and have refreshed our mission and vision to reflect the latest scientific evidence on the scale of the challenges we now face.

-Our Charitable Purpose Our Mission To advance environmental protection and improvement for wildlife.
+Our Charitable Purpose

+To advance environmental protection and improvement for wildlife.\

+Our Mission

 To enable wildlife's recovery by working in partnership to restore, create and connect habitats, and increase species abundance.

 To connect people with nature and help them take action for wildlife where they are.

+Our Vision

 Nature is recovering on a grand scale, and everyone is able to enjoy increasingly abundant wildlife.

-Our full charitable purpose is "to advance environmental protection and improvement for wildlife especially but not exclusively in the area formerly known as the County of Avon"
+\Our full charitable purpose is "to advance environmental protection and improvement for wildlife especially but not exclusively in the area formerly known as the County of Avon"

+MORE

+ABUNDANCE

+OF WILDLIFE

+MORE LAND

+FOR NATURE

-Our Vision How Avon Wildlife Trust is supporting nature's recovery The science is clear - human activities are causing significant ecological decline and change is needed at every level to restore nature's abundance.
+How Avon Wildlife Trust is supporting nature's recovery

+The science is clear - human activities are causing significant ecological decline and change is needed at every level to restore nature's abundance.

 Only by lots of people working together can we reverse the declines in wildlife and enable nature to recover on a grand scale.
 Nature is resilient - but it needs everyone's help, from farmers to town planners, and business owners to local people in their homes.
 Only then will wildlife recover.

 At Avon Wildlife Trust, we believe that only when people have a connection with nature will they take the action needed to care for it.
 We know that the more people we involve in our work, the more likely society will reach a tipping point where prioritising wildlife becomes normal.

 Inspiring a love of nature

-We work with people from a lifelong love of nature, so they care about protecting it.
+We work with people from all walks of life to inspire a lifelong love of nature, so they care about protecting it.

-Enabling people
+HOW

+OUR WORK

+SUPPORTS NATURE'S

+RECOVERY

-to act
+Enabling people to act

-We support, empower

-and amplify the voices

-of nature-loving people,

-and provide practical skills and training to

-enable them to take
+We support, empower and amplify the voices of nature-loving people, and provide practical skills and training to enable them to take action for nature in their communities.

-action for nature in their
+Managing land for nature

-communities.
+We work on our own reserves as well as in communities and with landowners and farmers to create bigger, better, more connected habitats.